Does the UK's voter photo ID rule lock out marginalised Brits?

 LGBTQ+ people

-In a 2021 report, nearly a quarter of trans respondents and almost one in five non-binary respondents said they did not have photo ID.
+In a 2021 report, nearly a quarter of trans respondents and almost one in five non-binary people said they did not have photo ID.

 "The Voter ID requirement has already stopped many people from voting - and given the difficulties trans people face in updating their identification documents, we can surmise that they as a group are disproportionately affected," Felix Lane, Trans Advocacy Manager at Stonewall, said in emailed comments.

-Rights advocates expressed concern that trans people may be denied a vote if they look different from their ID image.
+Rights advocates expressed concern that trans people may be denied a vote if they look different from their ID image, or if it has an out-of-date gender marker.

 "When it comes to trans people, often a huge part of your life is tied up with whether or not your ID represents you," Cleo Madeleine at the Gendered Intelligence charity told Context.